Lord Hill

 The Evergreen running season starts at Lord Hill!

-Lord Hill Park has been a favorite early-season trail run for many runners, and 2024 will mark the race’s 19th year!
-Lord Hill Park is a regional country park nestled in Snohomish, Washington.
-With over 1,300 acres of wilderness, you could spend all day getting lost on miles of trails, but don’t worry, for this race we will keep you on the right course.
+Lord Hill Park has been a favorite early-season trail run for many runners, and 2025 marked the race’s 20th year!
+Lord Hill Park is a regional county park nestled in Snohomish, Washington.
+With over 1,300 acres of wilderness.
+You could spend all day getting lost on miles of trails, but don’t worry, for this race we will keep you on the right course.

 Course distances available are 5K, 10M, 20M, and 50K – pick your poison!